amaysim-au/amaysim-logger-ruby/README.md

 ```

 3. Run `bundle install`
-4. In the application log as per usual wirh Rails.logger
+4. In the application log as per usual with Rails.logger

 ```